idk503cs/independent-research-project/README.md

 <b>Prerequisits</b>: AWS account, Docker (optional), Terraform, IntelliJ IDEA 2023.2.2 (and above), Windows 10 and above, internet connection, access to independent-research-project.zip (optional)
 <b>NOTE</b>: It is possible to run the performance test outside of IntelliJ or any other IDE.
 It requires Maven, Java 17 and Java 21 to be installed correctly locally.

-1. Extract the independent-research-project.zip file.
+1. Extract the artefact.zip file.
 It contains two git repository folders and a data folder.
    <br>a. "independent-research-project" is the git repository with branches containing all the data from the performance tests.
    <br>b. "performance-test" is a git repository containing the application code and scripts for executing the performance test and summarising the data.
    <br>c. "data" contains all the CSV datafiles from the various Performance test runs, copied out of the "independent-research-project" git repo branches.